SEO with Next.js App Router: Adding Structured Data for Rich Results

 1. Once on the server – as part of the initial HTML.

-2. Again on the client – when React hydrates and re-renders the component.
+2. Again on the client – during hydration, when React re-renders the component.

-This results in duplicate JSON-LD tags, which can confuse schema detectors like Google’s Structured Data Testing Tool.
-It may flag the duplication or even ignore the markup altogether.
+This results in duplicate JSON-LD tags, which can confuse tools like Google’s Structured Data Testing Tool.
+It might flag the duplication, or it might just ignore your markup altogether.

-The solution is to create a custom client component that checks if the schema tag is already present in the DOM before rendering it again.
+The solution: create a custom client component that checks if the schema tag is already present in the DOM before rendering it.

 The Solution: useSkipHydration Hook + SchemaRenderer Component